monas0x/TryHackMe-Cybersecurity101/linux-fundamentals-part-3.md

 | myfile.txt | Name of the file on the remote system |
 | yourfile.txt | Name that we want to store the file as on current system |
 ### Serving Files From your Host-WEB
 The `python3 -m http.server` is used to quickly start a simple HTTP server in Linux.
-It shares the current directory over HTTP, allowing other devices on the same network to access files through a web browser.To access the webpage from another device, enter the IP address followed by the port number, such as `http://192.168.1.10:8000`
+It shares the current directory over HTTP, allowing other devices on the same network to access files through a web browser.
+To access the webpage from another device, enter the IP address followed by the port number, such as `http://192.168.1.10:8000`

 ## Task 5 - Processes 101
 ### Viewing Processes
-We can use `ps` command to get a list of the running processes and some additional information such as its status code, session that is running it, usage time of the CPU it is using, and the name of the  actual program or command that is being executed.
+We can use `ps` command to get a list of the running processes and some additional information such as their status code, session that is running it, usage time of the CPU it is using, and the name of the actual program or command that is being executed.
 The `ps aux` is used to see the processes run by other users and those that dont run from a session.
-Another useful command is `top` command that gives you real-time statstics about the processes running on your system instead of one-time view.
+Another useful command is `top` command that gives you real-time statistics about the processes running on your system instead of one-time view.
 These statistics refresh every 10 seconds, also refresh when you use the arrow keys to browse the various rows.
 ### Managing Processes
 To kill a process simply use the `kill` command followed by process id `kill 765`.
 Below are some of the signals that we can send to a process when it is killed:
 - SIGTERM-Kill the process, but allow it to do some cleanup tasks
-- SIGKILL-Kill the process, but doesn't allow it to do any cleanup tasks
+- SIGKILL-Kill the process, but does not allow it to do any cleanup tasks
 - SIGSTOP-Stop/suspend a process

 ### How to Start Services on Boot
-To start services on boot, use command `systemctl start servicename`.
+To start services on boot, use the command `systemctl start servicename`.
 We can do four functions with `systemctl`
 * start
 * stop
 * Enable